telefonicaid/fiware-cygnus/doc/contributing/contributing_guidelines.md

 ##<a name="section9"></a>Documentation
 ###<a name="section9.1"></a>Repository documentation
 There MUST exist a `doc/` folder at the root of the main repository.
-Within this folder, there will be a subfolder for each agent type, in addition to a subfolder for `cygnus-common`.
-For instance:
+Every Cygnus agent MUST include a documentation folder as per the following rules:

+* `doc/cygnus-common`
 * `doc/cygnus-ngsi`
 * `doc/cygnus-twitter`
-* `doc/cygnus-common`
+* ...

-All the agent teams MUST provide any documentation aimed to be exposed to the Community within its documentation subfolder.

 In addition, any agent documentation subfolder MUST have at least the following elements: